KunalMahato11/The-Gateway/README.md

 # The-Gateway
 - A fictional website for booking hotels, flights, tours etc.
-- Made with HTML5 and css flexbox
+- Made with HTML5, CSS flexbox and SASS